wanman/mailcow/README.md

 Some plug-ins come with a seperate "config.inc.php" file.
 You can find them in `/usr/share/nginx/mail/rc/plugins/PLUGIN_NAME/`.

+If no domain is specified for a login address, the webservers domain part will be appended.

 ### Attachment size
 Default file size limit is set to 25 MB.
 If you want to change this, you need to see three files: